black-sheepp/black-sheepp/README.md

 - [ToDo Web App](https://github.com/black-sheepp/todo-app-reactjs): Developed a user-friendly Todo list application using ReactJS, showcasing strong proficiency in building modular UI components.
 Implemented local storage functionality to ensure that the app retains its state even after a browser refresh, providing a seamless offline experience for users.

 - [Dishpedia - The MealDB App](https://github.com/black-sheepp/Dishpedia--The-MealDB-App):  MealDB app leverages a combination of HTML, CSS, and JavaScript to create a dynamic and single-page application with features such as real-time data fetching, user interactivity, favorites management, and responsive design.

+- [Lichess Player Data](https://github.com/black-sheepp/lichess.org): The application is designed to efficiently retrieve, process, and display data from the Lichess.org API.
+The backend is built using Node.js and MongoDB, while the frontend is developed with React.

+- [EvoSurvey App](https://github.com/black-sheepp/evo-survey-fullstack): A survey form submission application using the MERN stack that allows users to submit required information.
+A survey form with fields such as name, gender, nationality, email, phone number, address, and message.
+Admin to have a login access to view the data from a list of previous survey form submissions.